manateeit/mit-psa/docs/billing.md

 1. **Prepayment Handling**
    - Companies can make prepayments that are converted to credit
-   - Prepayment invoices are generated with a special "PRE-" prefix
+   - Prepayment invoices are tracked through their status field
-   - Prepayments are tracked separately from regular invoices
+   - Prepayments are tracked separately from regular invoices through the invoice status

 2. **Credit Application**
    - Credits can be applied to any outstanding invoice